ruivieira/timeseries-mock/README.md

 #### A more complex example

 In this example we will generate a fake HTTP log stream.
-The multivariate data will contain a request type (`GET`, `POST` or `PUT`), an URL from a provided list and random IP address.
+The multivariate data will contain a request type (`GET`, `POST` or `PUT`), a URL from a provided list and random IP address.
 We want the URL to have seasonality, that is, users will tend more to a certain URL than others over time in a cyclic fashion.

 We can define this model as: